 Born to Serve

-Utah Foster Care (UFC) is a private 501(c)(3) (our W-9 Form) created by the Utah legislature and Governor Mike Leavitt in 1999.
-Our mission is to develop innovative strategies to help find, educate, and support Utah foster families.
-UFC fulfills this mission through a contract with the Utah’s Division of Child & Family Services (DCFS).
+Utah Foster Care is a private 501(c)(3) (our W-9 Form) created by the Utah legislature and Governor Mike Leavitt in 1999.
+We work to develop innovative strategies to help find, educate, and support Utah foster families.
+Utah Foster Care fulfills this goal through a contract with the Utah’s Division of Child & Family Services (DCFS).

-When the Legislature and Governor Mike Leavitt created UFC, they envisioned a state where children who must spend time in out-of-home care are offered safe, loving, and stable homes until they can be reunited with their families or placed in a permanent adoptive home.
-Utah Foster Care has recruited and trained more than 15,500 families since its inception.
+When the Legislature and Governor Mike Leavitt created Utah Foster Care, they envisioned a state where children who must spend time in out-of-home care are offered safe, loving, and stable homes until they can be reunited with their families or placed in a permanent adoptive home.
+Utah Foster Care has recruited and trained more than 16,650 families since its inception.

 Accountability and Transparency